West Orange, New Jersey: Neighborhoods

 Finally, the westernmost section of West Orange lies along the eastern face of the Second Watchung Mountain, and includes large portions of the South Mountain Reservation.
 The housing stock in this neighborhood resembles that of Pleasantdale, as well as those of the adjacent suburban townships of Millburn and Livingston.

+In 2025, controversy grew in West Orange over the Wilf family's efforts to develop an apartment complex under the Mount Laurel doctrine on one of the last remaining forested tracts of land in Essex County, atop the second ridge of the Watchung Mountains at the Canoe Brook headwaters.